PlanterApp/planter_blog/content/posts/mulching-trees/index.md

 ### Wrapping Up

 Mulching your trees will help them thrive.
-It’s an easy way to give them nutrients, support a healthy living environment, and create important habitats for a host of wildlife with a healthy host plant.
+It’s an easy way to give them nutrients, support a healthy living environment, and create a healthier environment not only for your trees, but also for the wildlife that depend on them.